t0wbo2t/coroutines/README.md

 3. **Round-Robin Scheduling:**
    - Coroutines are scheduled in a simple round-robin manner.
    - When the last coroutine yields, the scheduler loops back to the first coroutine.

+## Limitations

+1. **Static Stack Allocation:**
+   - The stack memory is statically allocated at compile time.
+   - The size and number of stacks are fixed by the constants `STACK_SIZE` and `COROUTINE_CAPACITY`.

+2. **No Dynamic Stack Reclamation:**
+   - Stacks assigned to finished coroutines remain allocated.

+3. **Fixed Coroutine Capacity:**
+   - The number of coroutines is limited to the value of `COROUTINE_CAPACITY`.

 ## Future Enhancements